 The magnificent Trafalgar Square tree, donated annually by Norway, is not the only Christmas tree of stature, significance and splendour in the English capital each year.
 London also boasts the following:

 Claridge’s Class – step into the luxurious Mayfair hotel Claridge’s to witness the celebrated Christmas tree installation.
 Afternoon tea in the Claridge’s Foyer and Reading Room is a festive treat you will not want to miss either.
-This is the tenth year Claridge’s has enlisted designer expertise to wow hotel guests and tourists with a tree that is a long-established part of the festive season in the English capital.
+For more than a decade Claridge’s has enlisted designer expertise to wow hotel guests and tourists with a tree that is a long-established part of the festive season in the English capital.
 Designers used include Dolce & Gabbana, Christian Louboutin, Karl Lagerfeld and John Galliano.

 Southbank Centre Sparkle – there are magical lines of twinkling trees dotted along the South Bank to cheer passers-by and offer a welcome to visitors to the centre’s Winter Market each and every year.
-Organisers predict the Southbank Centre Winter Festival will be bigger and better than ever this Christmas, running from early November to early January.
+Organisers predict the Southbank Centre Winter Festival will be bigger and better than ever this Christmas, usually running from early November to early January.